-Join Matt Piper for an in-depth discussion in this video Creating a sample instrument, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Creating a sample instrument, part of Learning Reason 7.

 In the previous video, we did some simple…one-off samples on several of the instruments in Reason.…In this video, I'm actually going to create…a sample instrument using the NN-XT advanced sampler.…There was a bit of setup in the previous video.…That I'd actually like to show again, just in case you didn't see the…previous video, because this is a thing that people ask about all the time.…Why can…I only hear it in one earphone?…So I want to go up to the Hardware Interface here, and click the…Audio i/o, and I'm going to turn on the Auto Sample Monitor.…

 And I'm going to flip my rack around, and since I…have just one mic plugged into one input on my audio interface.…Which is the left input.
 I'm going to disconnect the right input.…So now we'll have a mono signal in the center of the stereo…image instead of just a signal in the left side of the stereo image.…And again, if you find yourself doing a…lot of sampling like this, with this kind of…setup, you might want to save this as the…template file that opens every time you open Reason.…

 - Creating drum beats with Redrum and the Kong Drum Designer

 - Live sampling